prathimacode-hub/Ezy-Parking/README.md

 Skills : Machine Learning, Deep Learning, Computer Vision, Django, IoT

-Programming Languages : Python, HTML, CSS, JS
+Programming Languages : Python, HTML, CSS, JavaScript

-Contributors are expected to join this Discord Channel here for the project discussion :

 When raising an issue, do make sure to mention the kind of feature, feature title, short description of the feature and how would you expect it to work.
 As a good practice, always link the issue number with pull request. (#issue number : Give this details when you raise a PR).